orthanc-mirrors/orthanc-tests/Database/README.txt

 - Issue19.dcm : From Chris Hafey on Google Code (YBR_FULL are not decoded incorrectly)
 - Issue22.dcm : From Emsy Chan on Google Code (Error decoding multi-frame instances)
 - Issue32.dcm : From aceberg93 on Google Code (Cyrillic symbols)
-- KarstenHilbertRF.dcm : From Karsten Hilbert
+- KarstenHilbertRF.dcm : From Karsten Hilbert.
-- Knee/* : From OsiriX, "KNEE".
+- Knee/* : From OsiriX, "KNEE" (sample of JPEG2000).
+- Knix/* : From OsiriX, "KNIX" (sample of lossless JPEG).
 - Multiframe.dcm : From GDCM, "images_of_interest/PHILIPS_Integris_H-8-MONO2-Multiframe.dcm"
-- Phenix/* : From OsiriX, "PHENIX".
+- Phenix/* : From OsiriX, "PHENIX" (sample of uncompressed data).
 - PilatesArgenturGEUltrasoundOsiriX.dcm: From https://groups.google.com/d/msg/orthanc-users/m3zQLyl_jNc/TUrR462UKSMJ
 - PrivateMDNTags.dcm : From University Hospital of Liege
 - PrivateTags.dcm : From GDCM, "images_of_interest/494APG9K.dcm"